iCliniq Logo

 How Is Pre-operative Preparation Done in Craniotomy?

 • The patient must be in good condition to accept the process.
-The patient should be fasting and with an empty stomach.
-Anticoagulants (blood-thinning medications) should be stopped three to ten days before the procedure.
+The patient should fast and have an empty stomach.
+Anticoagulants (blood-thinning medications) should be stopped three to 10 days before the procedure.

-• Craniotomy processes are executed under general anesthesia, demanding a need for anesthesiological discussion to get practical etiological reasons to be managed.
+• Craniotomy processes are executed under general anesthesia, requiring anesthesiological discussion to determine practical and etiological reasons for management.
 In a few cases, craniotomy is accomplished under local anesthesia, so communication between patient and surgeon is possible during the procedure involving motor and vocabulary rooms.

 • Periodic antibiotics are given preoperatively before the process, which is given for infection prevention along with other drugs, such as anticonvulsants and corticosteroids.
 Original equipment like a neuronavigation system, microscope, and nerve monitoring is achieved.
 Preoperatively confirm the availability of intensive care units.

-A craniotomy can also cause certain complications like other surgical procedures.
-There is a complication they should be aware of preoperatively; thus, these complications can be managed by taking certain precautions to get better outcomes.
+Like other surgical procedures, a craniotomy can also cause certain complications.
+Preoperatively, patients should be aware of these complications, which can be managed by taking certain precautions to achieve better outcomes.

 They are,